ArtunIsler/Games/README.md

 ## AI Usage
-I use Chat-gpt and Cloude for;
+I use Chatgpt and Claude for;
- - Debugging and refactoring Python code
+ - Code Support from Claude.
- - Visualization for Collab
+ - Organization and enhancing documentation with Chatgpt.